UGSDW/ugsdw.github.io/about/index.md

 The Union of Grinnell Student Dining Workers was started in the spring of 2016, elected with a 91% margin by employees to represent the student dining workers.
 Since then, we’ve expanded to include all Dining Services workers, made a larger effort to [expand](/together) to all student workers at Grinnell College, and negotiated multiple [contracts](/members/contract).
 We’ve fought for, and won:

-- Wage increases to $10.75 an hour and bonuses up to $1.00 an hour
+- Wage increases to $13.50 an hour
 - Just cause employment and a grievance procedure
 - Paid rest breaks
 - Equal pay for local high school students